networkedsystemsIITB/flash/doc/flash_kernel/flash_kernel.md

 Backpressure arises when downstream sockets (receivers) cannot process packets as fast as they are being produced.
 The FLASH Kernel introduces natural backpressure into the AF_XDP data path via the TX and CQ rings: packets are not transmitted to downstream sockets if their RX rings are full.

-In this scenario, the sender must retry transmissions untill space becomes available.
+In this scenario, the sender must retry transmissions until space becomes available.
 To avoid wasting CPU cycles through busy-waiting, applications should rely on the following readiness mechanism:

 - When congestion is detected on a sender socket, use `poll()` with the `POLLOUT` flag to sleep until the socket is ready to send again.
 - Receiver sockets should use `recvfrom()` with the `MSG_MORE` flag to implicitly signal the sender once they have freed space.